postlund/pyatv/docs/documentation/protocols.md

 Devices are paired and data encrypted according to HAP (HomeKit).
-You can refer to that specification for further details (available [here](https://developer.apple.com/homekit/specification/), but it requires an Apple ID, except for the Non-Commercial vevsion, free to download).
+You can refer to that specification for further details (available [here](https://developer.apple.com/homekit/specification/), but it requires an Apple ID, except for the Non-Commercial version, free to download).

 Messages are presented in hex and a decoded format, based on the implementation in pyatv.
 So beware that it will be somewhat python-oriented.